lammps/lammps/doc/src/Packages_details.rst

 Several fixes and a pair style that have Monte Carlo (MC) or MC-like attributes.
-These include fixes for creating, breaking, and swapping bonds, for performing atomic swaps, and performing grand-canonical MC (GCMC) in conjunction with dynamics.
+These include fixes for creating, breaking, and swapping bonds, for performing atomic swaps, and performing grand-canonical MC (GCMC) or similar processes in conjunction with dynamics.

 **Supporting info:**